CSC3170-2022Fall/project-practice-team/README.md

 At the end of the page, an input port is reserved for developers to input information, and a file upload interface is provided.

 ![upload](pics/upload.png)

+Note that the upload format of upload only supports .jpg format.